jtassarotti/ProbCompCert/README.md

 ## Architecture of ProbCompCert

-The part of ProbCompcert that is formally verified can be found in the stanfrontend directory, which contains a description of the compiler's architecture.
+The part of ProbCompcert that is formally verified can be found in the [stanfrontend](stanfrontend) directory, which contains a [description of the compiler's architecture](stanfrontend/README.md).

 The compiler also relies on the following unverified code that can be found in driver:

-* Sparse.ml: code that drives the parser and elaborates the compiled program.
+* [Sparse](driver/Sparse.ml): code that drives the parser and elaborates the compiled program.
 Currently, Sparse also performs type checking and some syntax desugaring.

-* Sprelude.ml: generation of the structures and utilities for the parameters and the data.
+* [Sprelude](driver/Sparse.ml): generation of the structures and utilities for the parameters and the data.

-* Spropose.ml: generation of the proposal function.
+* [Spropose](driver/Sparse.ml): generation of the proposal function.

-* Sstanlib.ml: declarationelaboration of the standard library
+* [Sstanlib](driver/Sparse.ml): declarationelaboration of the standard library